What Is Abstinence?

 Not having sex may seem easy because it's not doing anything.
-But peer pressure and things teens see on TV and in the movies can make the decision to practice abstinence difficult.
-If it seems like everybody else is having sex, some teens may feel they have to also.
+But peer pressure and other things can make the decision to practice abstinence difficult.
+If it seems like everybody else is having sex, you may feel like you have to also.

-Help your kids understand that teasing or pressure from friends, a girlfriend, a boyfriend, or even the media shouldn't push them into something that's not right for them.
+But teasing or pressure from friends, a girlfriend, or a boyfriend shouldn't push you into something that's not right for you.

-Choosing abstinence is an important decision — and kids might not realize it, but most teens are not having sex.
+Choosing abstinence is an important decision — and yours to make.

-Teens may have questions about making this choice or about other birth control methods.
-Make sure yours has an adult he or she can trust — you, a teacher, a counselor, a doctor, or a school nurse — who can provide answers.Back to Articles
+If you have questions about making this choice or about other birth control methods, talk to a trusted adult.
+If you feel you can't talk to a parent, reach out to a teacher, a counselor, a doctor, or a school nurse who can provide answers.Back to Articles

 Virginity: A Very Personal Decision